 57. What factors can lead to dehydration and thick mucus?

-Increased respiratory rate, increased depth of breathing, systemic fluid loss and infections.
+Increased respiratory rate, deeper breathing, systemic fluid loss, infections, and insufficient fluid intake.

 58. What is another term for bland aerosols?